Carolyn Jean Martin - writer | educator | artist

-As a visual artist Carolyn's multi-media practice explores how identity is constructed and understood within the social lenses of nationality, ethnicity and race, and how these are sustained and/or transformed through the movements of diaspora.
-Her artwork has appeared in solo and group exhibitions in China, Canada, and various locations in the United States.
+As a visual artist, Carolyn’s multimedia practice delves into the ways identity is shaped by social constructs such as nationality and race, and examines how these identities evolve through diasporic movements.
+Her artwork has been featured in solo and group exhibitions in China, Canada, and various locations across the United States.

 Photo by Sarah Deragon @ portraitstothepeople.com